Flu's dirty secret: study probes why ICU patients get deadly fungus

 Summary

-This study looks at why some people with the flu in the intensive care unit (ICU) develop a dangerous fungal lung infection called aspergillosis.
-Researchers will compare the immune systems of 45 flu patients and non-flu pneumonia patients by analyzing blood, lung fluid, and tissue samples.
-The goal is to find differences in immune cells and their ability to fight fungi, which could lead to better prevention or treatment.
+This study is trying to understand why some people with severe flu in the ICU develop a dangerous fungal lung infection called aspergillosis.
+Researchers will compare the immune systems of 45 flu patients and non-flu pneumonia patients in the ICU.
+They hope to find differences in immune cells and function that explain the higher risk.

 Disclaimer Read more